 X @CabreraASAP

-This is a well-crafted and researched dissertation that makes four distinct contributions.
-It is ambitious and well-executed that clearly meets and exceeds the requirements of original research for a doctoral dissertation.
+A well-crafted and researched thesis.
+It is ambitious and well-executed that clearly meets and exceeds the requirements of original research for a doctoral thesis.
+I look forward to seeing it as a book!

-Associate Professor Phil Orchard, Examiner 1
+Associate Professor Phil Orchard

 University of Wollongong